 No. The right to get proper accounting from the landlord after you move out is protected under 1950.5 of the CA Civil Code.

 Depends.
 The lease must contain a waiver of § 1950.7, and actual damages to the landlord.

 Yes.
 Same rules of liquidated damages apply to wedding deposits.

 Many types of deposits and liquidated damages provisions are regulated by law (like residential leases, earnest money deposits in real estate).
 Non-regulated deposits are required to be reasonable and proportional to the damages at the time of the contract.

 Are Non-Refundable Deposits Legal in California?

-Liquidated damages are enforceable as long as the provision is reasonable at the time of signature.
+Liquidated damages are enforceable as long as the amount is reasonable at the time of execution.
 That means that if the terms of the liquidated damages are fair at the time the contract is signed, it can be enforced.
 If the amount charged is not reasonable, then it is not enforceable, even if both sides agreed in writing.

 Non-Refundable Deposits in Real Estate Purchases

 A popular example is the earnest money deposit in real estate transactions.
 In California residential purchases, buyers are usually required to deposit money in escrow to secure the purchase and sale agreement.
 Usually it’s 3% of the purchase price unless the parties agree otherwise.
 If the buyer removes contingencies and then does not close the deal, the seller can keep the 3% as a non-refundable deposit.